Stride of Pride: Cultural references

 Tracy Jordan's tweet to "@theRealStephenHawking" which reads, "I agree @theRealStephenHawking.
 Women are not funny.
 Never have been.
 Never will be. #plotpoint" and Liz Lemon's subsequent response alludes to an incident sparked by a Vanity Fair article by Christopher Hitchens titled "Why Women Aren't Funny", which caused upset among Tina Fey, Sarah Silverman, Amy Poehler, and other female comedians who challenged the article as sexism.

 When Zarina bumps into Jack while walking with her "sex idiot," Ryan Lochte, she introduces them by their first names, saying "Jack, Ryan; Ryan, Jack"—pronouncing "Jack, Ryan" with no vocal pause, such that it sounds very much like a single name.
 Jack Ryan is the name of Alec Baldwin's character in The Hunt for Red October, one of his first starring roles.
-The character “Ken Tremendous”, one of Zarina's “sex idiots”, is based on the pseudonym of Michael Schur, the co-creator of Parks and Recreation.
+The character “Ken Tremendous”, one of Zarina's “pokemon”, is based on the pseudonym of Michael Schur, the co-creator of Parks and Recreation.
 His email “kentremendous@fremulon.biz” is a reference to Schur's production company of the same name.